-In the event of a large scale natural disaster, the Government of Canada may provide financial assistance to provincial and territorial governments.
-This is generally applied to instances where recovery costs exceed what individual provinces or territories could be expected to bear on their own.
+In the event of a large-scale natural disaster, the Government of Canada may provide financial assistance to provincial and territorial governments.

 Province of Saskatchewan

 The Provincial Disaster Assistance Program (PDAP) is designed to help residents, small businesses, agricultural operations, non-profit organizations and communities recover from the effects of such natural disasters as flooding, tornadoes, plow winds and other severe weather.